• Skip to primary navigation

 It's not selfish to love yourself, take care of yourself, and make your happiness a priority.
 It's necessary. - Mandy Hale

-Ideas for self-care for highly sensitive, empathic moms
+Ideas for self-care for highly sensitive parents

 The possibilities are truly endless.
 Everyone is unique and has different tastes, desires, and goals.
 Here are just a few ideas for self-care activities that help to release, ground, re-center and connect: